Scoofszlo/Tikorgzo/README.md

     tikorgzo -l 7123456789109876543
     ```

+9. After running this command, Google Chrome will open automatically.
+If the Cloudflare verification does not complete on its own, manually check the box.

-9. Wait for the program to do it's thing.
+10. Wait for the program to do it's thing.
 The downloaded video should appear in your Downloads folder.

 ## Usage